 High-detergent fuel additives can help with these conditions, but it may take thousands of miles and repeated treatments until you notice an improvement.
 Using high-quality "Tier 3" gasoline is a good habit to get into, but it takes time and mileage to notice a difference.

 A pressurized fuel injection cleaning service involves:

-- and connecting a canister, pressurized with compressed air, of a fuel-injector cleaning mixture to the car's fuel rail.
+- Connecting a canister, pressurized with compressed air, of a fuel-injector cleaning mixture to the car's fuel rail

 Compressed air at approximately 50 psi will mimic the pressure levels of a typical electronic fuel pump.
 If you use a 32-oz container of concentrated cleaner attached to the fuel rail, with the car running, it will take approximately 10 to 20 minutes to burn out, depending on whether it's a 4-, 6- or 8-cylinder engine.

 The best injector cleaner that I have used for this pressure-cleaning process is ACDelco Upper Engine & Fuel Injector Cleaner.
 This product can only be used in a pressure cleaning service; it CANNOT be blended with fuel in the fuel tank.
 The cleaner is too strong and can damage rubber and plastic components in your fuel system.

 What makes this cleaner so superior is that it not only cleans the injectors, but it also contains chemicals that decarbonize the combustion chamber by reacting with carbon deposits there.
 The carbon, I believe, reacts with the cleaner and flakes or burns off while the engine is running during the cleaning process.
 After cleaning, after the fuel lines have been reconnected and the engine started, I've noticed black smoke, presumably burned-off carbon, coming out of the exhaust pipe for a short while and then clearing up.
 Afterward, the idle smooths out, and the engine runs stronger with better response, acceleration, and fuel economy.